• Menu

 Follow the four free, fast ‘water tests' below to get some quick insight into what the water is doing (if anything) to your pipes, fixtures, and appliances.

-There are four ways you can test your water's effects on your appliances, fixtures, and plumbing without having to spend a penny or use any special tools or buy anything!
+There are four ways you can test your water's effects on your appliances, fixtures, and plumbing without spending a penny, using special tools, or buying anything!

 1. Hardness Soap Test

 Calcium scale (“hardness”) costs U.S. homeowners billions of dollars each year by destroying plumbing, water heaters, fixtures, and appliances.
-See if your water is hard by using the simple Soap Hardness Test.
+Use the simple soap hardness test to see if your water is hard.

-1. Use a 12 oz measuring cup or another container to measure 12 oz, such as a small water bottle.
+1. Use a 12-oz measuring cup or another container, such as a small water bottle, to measure 12 oz.

 2. Fill to the 12 oz line.